NATIONAL BUBBA DAY

 NATIONAL ROTISSERIE CHICKEN DAY

-Rotisserie chicken is cooked whole on a rotisserie or spit that turns continuously over heat source roasts it slowly.
-This type of cooking sears the skin to seal in the flavor, resulting in a tender and juicy chicken.
-Rotisserie chicken is often injected with a blend of seasonings to give increase the flavor.
+When cooking chicken using a rotisserie chicken, the whole chicken is cooked on a rotisserie or spit that turns continuously over heat source.
+This process slowly roasts and sears the skin to seal in the flavor.
+The result is a tender and juicy chicken.
+Some cooks inject rotisserie chicken with a blend of seasonings to give increase the flavor.
 The popularity of rotisserie chicken continues to grow as the health benefits of it become more widely known.
-Leftovers can be used in many ways, including salads, sandwiches and casseroles.

 About National Day Calendar